Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Ulcerative proctitis, active:

-Retention enema: 4 g at bedtime, retained overnight, approximately 8 hours
+Retention enema (suspension): 4 g at bedtime, retained overnight, approximately 8 hours

-Rectal suppository: One 1,000 mg suppository rectally at bedtime; retain for at least 1 to 3 hours
+Rectal suppository: 1,000 mg (1 suppository) rectally (retain for at least 1 to 3 hours) at bedtime for 3 to 6 weeks.

 Refer to adult dosing.
 Use with caution.